Average Cost of Living in Frisco

 In Frisco, where 201,000 residents navigate a housing market that mostly tracks national trends, with surprises in specific neighborhoods, cost of living is another line item worth understanding.
-The data shows costs runs slightly cheaper here than in the typical American city — about 6% below average, placing Frisco near the national midpoint for this category.
+The data shows costs lands on the expensive side, with prices 17% above the US benchmark, placing Frisco above average nationally for this category.
 Triple-digit heat indexes mean air conditioning isn't optional — it's survival.
 Here's what that means in practical terms.

 What makes Frisco's market for cost of living distinct?
 Start with the labor market: a balanced labor pool where you'll find competitive pricing if you compare options.
 Add in a housing market that mostly tracks national trends, with surprises in specific neighborhoods, and you begin to see why prices land where they do.
 Triple-digit heat indexes mean air conditioning isn't optional — it's survival.
 Expect utility bills to spike from May through October.